Yusuffrih/Boots-Review-MS3/README.md

 * As a site owner, I would like the site to be easy to use and intuitive
 * As a site owner, I would like the site to have an attractive UI with an obvious color scheme
 * As a site owner, I would like the user to be able to create, read, update and delete their profile
-* As a site owner, I would like the user to be able to creat, read, update and delete their boots reviews
+* As a site owner, I would like the user to be able to create, read, update and delete their boots reviews
 * As a site owner, I would like to have access to the admin section of the site that is off limits to the normal user.
 * As a site owner, I want to be able to create read and update and delete the categories and makes of the football boots